reload/ddsdk2016/README.md

 - `$ cp docker-compose.mac-nfs.yml docker-compose.override.yml`

 ### On Linux
-If you have docker and docker-compose installed, and a way to resolve dns for the container, you are all set.
+If you have Docker and Docker Compose installed, and a way to resolve dns for the container, you are all set.
 See https://reload.atlassian.net/wiki/spaces/RW/pages/791543813/Docker+DNS+p+Linux for DNS.

 ## Branching
 "Master/feature branch", see [Confluence](https://reload.atlassian.net/wiki/spaces/RW/pages/744882179/Branching)